 - The site is really large and has a complicated setup

-In a subsequent help hangout, John also mentioned that items hindering your transition could the following:
+In a subsequent help hangout, John also mentioned that items hindering your transition could be the following:

-- Content that is not identical on the mobile and desktop version of your site (here’s a handy tool from Internet Marketing Ninjas that’ll allow you to check for discrepancies)
+- Content that is not identical on the mobile and desktop versions of your site (here’s a handy tool from Internet Marketing Ninjas that’ll allow you to check for discrepancies)

 - Headings that aren’t identical on, visible on, or set as headings on mobile

-- More thumbnails available on desktop than mobile
+- More thumbnails available on desktop than on mobile

 - Differences in prominent on-page media (the example being a video on a desktop landing page is no longer prominent on a mobile view)